German Jubilate Harmonium Reeds: Indian harmoniums

-In the 1930s and 1940s the demand in Europe for reed organs and harmoniums significantly declined and the factory started exporting the reeds to India where Indian style hand-pumped harmoniums had become very popular creating the demand and a market for the German harmonium reeds.
-Although these organ reeds were originally designed and manufactured for American style suction organs they became the favored reeds for their tone quality and tuning stability in Indian hand pumped harmoniums which work on an air pressure system.
+In the 1930s and 1940s the demand in Europe for reed organs and harmoniums significantly declined and the factory started exporting the reeds to India where Indian style hand-pumped harmoniums had become very popular, creating the demand and a market for the German harmonium reeds.
+Although these organ reeds were originally designed and manufactured for American style suction organs, they became favored for their tone quality and tuning stability in Indian hand pumped harmoniums which work on an air pressure system.
 In order for them to be attached to the Indian harmonium reed board (as opposed to sliding into the reed chambers as they did on the reed organs) holes were drilled at the top tongue end of the reed casing and a notch was drilled at the base end.
 This enabled the German reeds to be screwed directly and tightly onto the reed board with the reed tongue over the air holes connected to the playing keys.
-Subsequently, the factory began selling the reed sets labeled as Jubilate/Harmola/Monarch and several other branded names as Harmonium Brass Reeds Made in Germany with the screw holes already drilled in the outer reed casing to suit the Indian harmonium market.
-The distinguishing visual features of the German Jubilate reeds are the words Jubilate, Harmola, Monarch or Dulmira (and other branding names) and Made in Germany which are stamped on each individual reed in addition to the pitch of the reed and the distinct rounded bottom edge of the casing at the tongue end of the reed.
+Subsequently, the factory began selling the reed sets, labeled Jubilate, Harmola, Monarch and several other brand names, as Harmonium Brass Reeds Made in Germany, with the screw holes already drilled in the outer reed casing to suit the Indian harmonium market.
+The distinguishing visual features of the German Jubilate reeds are the words Jubilate, Harmola, Monarch or Dulmira (and other branding names) and Made in Germany which are stamped on each individual reed, in addition to the pitch of the reed, and the distinct rounded bottom edge of the casing at the tongue end of the reed.
 There were also German reeds that were stamped with only "Made in Germany" and some were stamped only with the note/pitch of the reed.
-The latter version with the note/pitch stamp only can be identified by the distinct rivet structure securing the reed tongue on the German reeds which is the mostly the same on all versions of these reeds made on the same machinery in Germany.
-There is debate that the reeds branded 'Harmola' were made on a different machine elsewhere TBD.
+The latter version with the note/pitch stamp can only be identified by the distinct rivet structure securing the reed tongue on the German reeds, which is mostly the same on all versions of these reeds made on the same machinery in Germany.
+There is debate that the reeds branded 'Harmola' were made on a different machine elsewhere.
 Most of the German reeds used in the Indian style harmoniums do not have the typical reed tongue shaping for the voicing of the reeds found in American or German style suction organs.
 There are also German Jubilate branded reeds that are the typical square casing design of harmonium reeds and very rare to find and prized.
 There have been considerable attempts to find out when this design was made in relation to the typical German rounded casing at the tongue end.